aws-samples/aws-online-data-migration-workshop/module4/README.md

 		ls

-    -   you should see your new file1.txt and file2.txt files through the NFS mount
+    -   you should see your new file1.txt and file2.txt files through the NFS file share mount point you just created

 <br/><br/>

 **SUMMARY**
 -----------

-In module 4, you obtained hands-on experience in deploying & configuring AWS Transfer for SFTP, and also transferring files using SFTP commands.
+In this module, you obtained hands-on experience in deploying & configuring AWS Transfer for SFTP, and also transferring files using SFTP commands.
 You also learned how to seamlessly access the data stored in Amazon S3 by AWS Transfer for SFTP service through the use of the AWS File Gateway.